-All information provided to the GRHC regarding domestic violence, dating violence, sexual assault or stalkingstalking, or human trafficking, or human trafficking including the fact that an individual is a victim of such violence or stalkingstalking, or human trafficking, must be retained in confidence.
+All information provided to the GRHC regarding domestic violence, dating violence, sexual assaultstalking, or human trafficking, or human trafficking including the fact that an individual is a victim ostalking, or human trafficking must be retained in confidence.
 This means that the GRHC (1) may not enter the information into any shared database, (2) may not allow employees or others to access the information unless they are explicitly authorized to do so and have a need to know the information for purposes of their work, and (3) may not provide the information to any other entity or individual, except to the extent that the disclosure is (a) requested or consented to by the individual in writing, (b) required for use in an eviction proceeding, or (c) otherwise required by applicable law.